BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 Another huge potential I see is to be able to teach from the XR platform itself.
 If every student has a VR headset and we create a multiplayer "PatchWorld" with all of them, we could teach the class from the metaverse.
 That's something incredible.
 And since you can record your avatar creating projects, that would also be spectacular tutorial material.
 Online classes are an interesting medium, but I think the future is immersive, as PatchWorld already proposes.

-**M: Is there anything else you'd like to add or share with other creators about why they should try PatchWorld?**
+**Melo: Is there anything else you'd like to add or share with other creators about why they should try PatchWorld?**

-T: Don't wait any longer!
+Toño: Don't wait any longer!
 It's a new, powerful, fun musical experience... there is nothing like PatchWorld!

-**M: Thanx** Tono can’t wait to see what you are patching
+**Melo:** Thanx Tono can’t wait to see what you are patching

 **Latebris, music producer and audio engineer, Madrid**